Deevish895/SOC-lab-in-Microsoft-Sentinel-on-free-tier/Setup-Steps/02-AMA-CEF-Syslog-Setup.md

 - Scope: Linux VM
 - Destination: Log Analytics Workspace

-## After Completing these steps Verify On Linux Machine: **There you will see 2 json file 1 for syslog DCR and 2nd for CEF DCR in which the DCR rule Id will be available**
+-After Completing these steps Verify On Linux Machine: **There you will see 2 json file 1 for syslog DCR and 2nd for CEF DCR in which the DCR rule Id will be available**

 ```sudo -i
    cd /etc/opt/microsoft/azuremonitoragent/config-cache/configchunks/